 A typical annual schedule of musical events at Wallace Fields Junior School include:

 - Christmas Carol Service – one of the highlights of our school calendar, our Carol Service takes place at Epsom College Chapel each year.
 Every child in the school takes part in singing and acting, and of course there is always a chance for the audience to join in with some festive carols!

-- Christmas Carol Singing – our School Choir visit local shopping centres to sing a range of Christmas songs to raise money for local and national charities.
+- Christmas Carol Singing – our School Choir sing a range of Christmas songs to raise money for local and national charities in the local community.

-- Epsom and Ewell Schools’ Music Festival – our school Chamber Choir participates in this annual singing Festival at the Epsom Playhouse.
+- Epsom and Ewell Schools’ Music Festival – upper school pupils from the choir participate in this annual singing festival at the Epsom Playhouse.